New York Negawatt Energy Competition

 Who: You, your roommate, your neighbor down the hall.
 All students living in St. Lawrence owned residences; dorms; themes; townhouses.
-All students living at Colgate, Hamilton, Union and Hobart and William Smith Colleges!
+All students living at Colgate, Hamilton, Union, Hobart and William Smith and Skidmore Colleges!

 What: Electricity reduction competition, compete with other residences and Universities to see who can reduce their electricity usage the most over a three week period.
 Dorms compete against other dorms and themes and townhouses compete against each other.

 Where: Your dorm room, common room, bathroom, kitchen, townhouse and theme house